adaptsyslearn/Aarohi/README.md

 |-- SampleData              : Sample HPC logs with some node failure information
 |-- Speedup                 : Speedup in execution time (of prediction or detection) across different approaches
 |-- helperScripts           : Scripts to process files or calculate statistics
-|-- Experiments             : Scripts related to some results
+|-- Experiments             : Source codes related to some results
 ```

 ## Citation